patriziotomato/laravel-jira/README.md

 # laravel-jira
-Wraps the Jira-API in your Laravel Application
+Easily access the Jira-API in your Laravel Application